wultra/powerauth-server/docs/Deploying-PowerAuth-Server.md

 ## Creating the Database Schema

 In order for the PowerAuth Server to work, you need to have a correct schema in the database.
-To create the correct database schema, execute these SQL scripts for your database engine (MySQL is used by default):
+To create the correct database schema, execute these SQL scripts for your database engine:

 - [Default SQL Database Schema](./sql)